icub-tech-iit/documentation/docs/sw_installation/icub_head_manual.md

 ccmake $YARP_SOURCE_DIR
 ~~~

-Do not forget to enable optimization, this will improve performances a
+Do not forget to enable optimization, this will improve performance a
 lot.
 In CMake for both YARP and icub-main set:

 ~~~
 CMAKE_BUILD_TYPE: Release
-CREATE_LIB_MATH, set to ON CREATE_DEVICE_LIBRARY_MODULES:ON`
+CREATE_LIB_MATH, set to ON CREATE_DEVICE_LIBRARY_MODULES:ON
 ~~~

 Configure (hit c):